Pew: Overview

 Certain areas of the church were considered to be more desirable than others, as they might offer a better view of services or, indeed, might make a certain family or person more prominent or visible to their neighbours during these services.
 During the late medieval and early modern period, attendance at church was legally compulsory, so the allocation of a church's pews offered a public visualisation of the social hierarchy within the whole parish.
 At this time many pews had been handed down through families from one generation to the next.
 Alternatively, wealthier inhabitants often expected more prestigious seating in reward for contribution to the material upkeep of the church, such as the erection of galleries.
 Disputes over pew ownership were not uncommon.

 Pews are generally made of wood and arranged in rows facing the altar in the nave of a church.
 Usually a pathway is left between pews in the center to allow for a procession; some have benchlike cushioned seating, and hassocks or footrests, although more traditional, conservative churches usually have neither cushions nor footrests.
 Many pews have slots behind each pew to hold Bibles, prayer books, hymnals or other church literature.
 Sometimes the church may also provide stations on certain rows that allow the hearing-impaired to use headsets in order to hear the sermon.
 In many churches pews are permanently attached to the floor, or to a wooden platform.

-In churches with a tradition of public kneeling prayer, pews are often equipped with kneelers in front of the seating bench so members of the congregation can kneel on them instead of the floor.
+In churches with a tradition of public kneeling prayer (such as the Roman Catholic, Lutheran, and Anglican denominations), pews are often equipped with kneelers in front of the seating bench so members of the congregation can kneel on them instead of the floor.
 These kneelers essentially have long, usually padded boards which run lengthwise parallel to the seating bench of the pew.
 These kneeler boards may be 15 cm or so wide and elevated perhaps 10–15 cm above the floor, but dimensions can vary widely.
 Permanently attached kneelers are often made so they can be rotated or otherwise moved up out of the way when the congregation members are not kneeling.